johannrichard/homebridge-dingz/README.md

 **Disclaimer**: No warranties whatsoever, use this plugin entirely at your own risk.
 Dingz may only be installed by qualified professionals.

-**Full disclosure**: The author of this plugin is not associated in any way with Iolo AG or MyStrom AG.
+**Full disclosure**: The author of this plugin is not affiliated in any way with Iolo AG or MyStrom AG.
 [Iolo AG](https://iolo.ch), the producer of Dingz', was so kind to provide me with one test device.
 I'm very grateful for this and hope this little plugin can contribute a little bit to help Dingz spread its wings.
+Thanks also to [myStrom AG](mystrom.ch) who provied me with some gear to implement additional myStrom Devices.